Labour urges government to spend 4G money on new homes

 Wary of losing the confidence of financial markets, Chancellor George Osborne has decided against any direct stimulus, choosing instead to offer to underwrite some private funding for infrastructure projects.
 Labour has argued for a slower pace of deficit reduction to give the economy room to breathe.

-Balls said 3 billion pounds in expected revenue from next year's auction of the fourth generation mobile telephone spectrum should be used to kick start Britain's struggling construction industry, rather than pay off debt.
+Balls said 3 billion pounds ($4.84 billion to 6.46 billion) in expected revenue from next year's auction of the fourth generation mobile telephone spectrum should be used to kick start Britain's struggling construction industry, rather than pay off debt.

 "If businesses are going bust, not hiring new workers, you can't get the deficit down.
 If the economy's not growing, you can't get the deficit down," Balls will tell Labour's annual conference, according to extracts from his speech released in advance by his office.